Accountant Southend

 What Are the Latest HMRC Investigations and Payroll Compliance Checks?

-Recent developments, covered in the employer bulletin HMRC august 2025, emphasise employer-related checks (PAYE disputes, P11D accuracy and payroll recordkeeping).
+Recent 2026 developments highlight a shift toward digital record-keeping audits ahead of the April 2026 MTD for Income Tax deadline.
+HMRC is currently prioritizing checks on P11D accuracy and real-time payroll data (RTI) to identify discrepancies between reported company profits and director withdrawals.
 This shift has created more targeted HMRC payroll checks sometimes referred to in industry commentary as HMRC wage raid payroll checks, where payroll and benefits data are examined as part of compliance work.
 If your payroll or benefits reporting is inconsistent, it can trigger an HMRC compliance check or a wider HMRC tax investigations response.

 What Are the Chances of Being Investigated by HMRC?